cmvandrevala/more-than-equations/content/Computer Science/Labs/To Meet or Not to Meet.md

 The maximum occupancy of a room is defined as the maximum number of people that are allowed to be in the room at a given time.
 If there are too many people in a room, it becomes difficult for everyone to get out in a timely manner in case of a fire.

-This problem is available courtey of Professor Jason James [@jamesMeetNotMeet2017].
+This problem is available courtesy of Professor Jason James [@jamesMeetNotMeet2017].

 ## 🎯 Problem Statement